CAMP CRUSOE CHILD & VULNERABLE ADULTS PROTECTION & SAFEGUARDING POLICY

 In the context of this policy, ‘parents’ is taken to also mean guardian(s) and all those with Parental Responsibility as defined by the Children’s Act (2004).

-For the purposes of this policy, the terms ‘young people’, ‘children’ and ‘child’ refer to all children and young people under the age of 18 and also to vulnerable adults.
+For the purposes of this policy, the terms ‘young people’, ‘children’, ‘child’ and ‘camper’ refer to all children and young people under the age of 18 taking part in Camp Crusoe.
 Camp Crusoe has adopted the Home Office’s definition of vulnerable adults.

 Camp Director: Overall responsibility for safeguarding and child protection arrangements throughout Camp Crusoe.